WilliamTjonndal/IT3212/Assignment 1.md

 ### b.
 Choose appropriate methods to handle missing values (e.g., mean/median imputation for numerical data, mode imputation for categorical data, or deletion of rows/columns).

-We ignore the 32 companies with empty stock data, drop the open interest column, and apply forward fill for missing values in price columns.
+We ignore the 32 companies with empty stock data, dropped the open interest column, and apply forward fill for missing values in price columns.

 ### c.
 Justify your choices for handling missing data.

-The 32 companies represent a very small share of the dataset.
-The open interest column is excluded since it contains only zeros for all entries (see Figures 3 and 9), indicating no reported open contracts and adding no useful information for prediction while introducing unnecessary computation overhead.
-Forward fill is used because missing prices are most likely close to the previous trading day’s values, providing realistic continuity, while mean or median imputation would be inaccurate due to large price fluctuations over decades.
+The 32 companies represent a very small share of the dataset.\
+The open interest column is excluded since it contains only zeros for all entries (see Figures 2 and 3), indicating no reported open contracts and adding no useful information for prediction while introducing unnecessary computation overhead.\
+Forward fill is used because missing prices are most likely close to the previous trading days' values, providing realistic continuity, while mean or median imputation would be inaccurate due to large price fluctuations over decades.

 ## 3. Handling Outliers